NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 The climbing team hosts tryouts for the team in the Fall and in the Spring.

-In the Fall, all 30 of our rosters spots (15 male, 15 female) are open to everybody trying out.
-Climbers can choose to try out on boulders or on top rope.
+In the Fall, all 24 of our rosters spots (12 male, 12 female) are open to everybody trying out.
+Climbers can choose to try out on boulders or on ropes.

 In the Spring, we host limited tryouts, only to fill the roster spots of teammates who are leaving to go on a co-op, dialogue, or another